haarsh85/homework-assignment-2/README.md

 Car{Id=3, Make=Toyota, Model=Prius, Year=1997, Color=White, Price=22000.0, Registration Number=GHI789}
 ```

-Option 2: Input Option: b, Input model: yaris, Input minimum years in use: 10 --> No cars are matched with both conditions.
+2) Input Option: b, Input model: yaris, Input minimum years in use: 10 --> Result: No cars are matched with both conditions.
 No file is saved.
 ```
 Select filtering criteria from below options (Select options a, b or c):
 a) Brand